 Open Shop Night (Wednesdays 6:30 – 9:30 PM): This volunteer opportunity is open to all levels of experience and interest, and is a chance to assist with a variety of shop and boat-related projects and learn about other hands-on volunteer opportunities.
 It’s a relaxed and fun way to get involved in boatbuilding activities, and provides us with very valuable assistance in our programming.
 Pizza is provided in exchange for your time and participation.
+Check calendar for holiday or staff-related closings.
+Saturday training sessions are required for power tools use.
+If you are unable to complete a training before your first open shop, you may attend and assist in non-power tool related jobs.

 This is a volunteer night for women, transgender, and femme-identified people.
 Woodworking and boatbuilding are traditionally a male-dominated fields, and we believe it’s important to create a supportive space in which WTF-identified people can gain access to and develop their confidence in these skills.
 Like our Wednesday night open shop volunteer night, this is a time when volunteers work on projects that support our youth boatbuilding projects and workshop needs.
 Pizza is provided in exchange for your time and participation.
-Check calendar for holiday or staff-related closings.
-Saturday training sessions are required for power tools use.
-If you are unable to complete a training before your first open shop, you may attend and assist in non-power tool related jobs.
 The regular meeting time is the 1st & 3rd Thursday of the month from 6:30 - 9:00 PM.
 We also host WTF-specific power tool trainings.
 These usually occur on the 3rd Saturday of each month from 9 AM - 12 PM.
 Use the calendar to sign up (summer schedule varies).